 Anatomically there's not such a difference between G.holbrooki and G.affinis.
 Where the females of the G.holbrooki have a black marking above the belly area, the females of the G.affinis have a yellow-orange marking instead.

-The picture below shows a couple of porthole livebearers (poeciliopsis gracilis).
+The photo below shows a couple of porthole livebearers (Poeciliopsis gracilis).
 A tooth- carp which can be found in Mexico up to Honduras.
-Just like the girardinus metallicus this species isn't a bright coloured fish as well for it's base is grey till beige.
+Just like the Girardinus metallicus this species isn't a bright colored fish as well for it's base is grey till beige.
 But for sure it's a fish with its own charm.
 Very typical are the 4 till 5 black spots on each side of the fish.

 This species is also known as the golden livebearer.

 This species is to be found in Central America: Creek near El Tuito in Jalisco, Mexico.
 And they're also to be found in tributaries of the Rio Purificacion near La Huerta, Mexico.